Improving Fairness with Ensemble Combination: Margin-Dependent Bounds: Methodology

-All oracle bounds described in \cref{method:1} are expectations that can only be estimated on finite samples instead of being calculated precisely.
-They could be transformed into empirical bounds via PAC-Bayesian analysis as well to ease the difficulty of giving a theoretical guarantee of the performance on any unseen data, which we discuss in this subsection.
-Based on Hoeffding's inequality, we can deduct generalisation bounds presented in Theorems \ref{thm:n5} and \ref{thm:5}.
-Note that all proofs in this subsection are provided in Appendix~\ref{appx:newbound}.
+All oracle bounds described above are expectations that can only be estimated on finite samples instead of being calculated precisely.
+They could be transformed into empirical bounds via PAC-bound analysis as well to ease the difficulty of giving a theoretical guarantee of the performance on any unseen data, which we discuss in this subsection.
+Based on Hoeffding's inequality, we can deduct generalisation bounds presented below.

-\begin{theorem} For any $\delta\in(0,1)$, with probability at least $(1-\delta)$ over a random draw of $S$ with a size of $n$, for a single hypothesis $f(\cdot)$,
+\begin{theorem} For any $\delta\in(0,1)$, with probability at least $(1\!-\!\delta)$ over a random draw of $S$ with a size of $n$, for a single hypothesis $f(\cdot)$,